ctb/titus-blog/src/2015-docker-and-replicating-papers.rst

   host, wherever it might be) bound to a standard location ('/paper') in the image;

-* voila, raw data in, analyzed results out.
+* voila, raw data in, analyzed results out!

+(The whole thing takes about 24 hours to run.)

 The value proposition of Docker for data-intensive papers
 ---------------------------------------------------------